Hoyasumii/bee-movie/README.md

 This is it!
 Wow.
 Wow.
-We know that you, as a bee, have worked yo
+We know that you, as a bee, have worked you